common name: southern red mite

 - Franco RA, Reis PR, Zacarias MS, Altoé BF.
 2007.
 Predation potential of three species of phytoseiids on Oligonychus ilicis (McGregor, 1917) (Acari: Tetranychidae).
 Coffee Science 2: 175-187.

 - Johnson WT, Lyon HH.
 1994.
 Insects That Feed on Trees and Shrubs.
 An illustrated practical guide.
 2nd ed. rev. Cornell University.
-Press, Ithaca, NY.
+Press, Ithaca, NY, USA.
 560 pp.

 - Knihinicki D, Keskula D, Herron G. (1999).
 The southern red mite: another new pest.
 The Nursery Papers.